New "Star Trek" boldly voyages to Australia for premiere

 "The rebooted franchise is really good...
 I think it's opened up a whole new audience."

-To date, 11 Star Trek movie instalments have grossed more than $1 billion in the United States since 1979, including $256 million from Abrams's 2009 film.
+To date, 11 Star Trek movie installments have grossed more than $1 billion in the United States since 1979, including $256 million from Abrams's 2009 film.

 (Reporting By Thuy Ong, writing by Elaine Lies, editing by)